cansik/sharp-frame-extractor/README.md

   --output OUTPUT       Path where to store the frames.
   --format {jpg,png,bmp,gif,tif}
                         Frame output format.
+  --cpu-count CPU_COUNT
+                        How many cpu's are used for the extraction (by default all).
   --debug               Shows debug frames and information.

+Process finished with exit code 0
 ```

 ### About